 Under Iowa law, an LLC name must contain as the last words, "Limited Liability Company," or the abbreviations "L.L.C." or "LLC."
 "Limited" may be abbreviated as "Ltd." and "Company" as "Co."

 Your LLC’s name must be recognizably different from the names of other business entities already on file with the Iowa Secretary of State.
 Names may be checked for availability by searching the Iowa Secretary of State business name database.
 You may reserve a name for up to 120 days by filing an Application for Reservation of Name with the Secretary of State.
 The application may be filed online, or by mail.
 The filing fee is $10.

-An Iowa LLC is created by filing Articles of Organization with the Iowa Secretary of State of Business Services Division.
-The articles must include the LLC's name and address and the name and address of the LLC’s registered agent.
-The articles may be filed online or by mail.
+An Iowa LLC is created by filing a Certificate of Organization with the Iowa Secretary of State Business Services Division.
+Unlike most states, the Iowa Secretary of State does not provide a downloadable form or online form for the certificate—you will have to draft your own or have a lawyer prepare one for you.
+The certificate must include the LLC's name and address and the name and address of the LLC’s registered agent.
+The certificate may be uploaded and filed online or by mail.
 The filing fee is $50.

 Every Iowa LLC must have an agent for service of process in the state.
 This is an individual or business entity that agrees to accept legal papers on the LLC’s behalf if it is sued.
 A registered agent may be an individual who resides in Iowa, or a domestic or foreign business entity authorized to do business in Iowa.
 The registered agent must have a physical street address in Iowa.